t3rn0/ast-comments/README.md

 >>> dump(tree)
 "Module(body=[Assign(targets=[Name(id='hello', ctx=Store())], value=Constant(value='hello')), Comment(value='# comment to hello', inline=True)], type_ignores=[])"
 ```
-If you have python3.9 or above it's also possible to unparse the tree object with its comments preserved.
+If you have Python 3.9 or above, you can also unparse the tree object with its comments preserved:
 ```
 >>> print(unparse(tree))
 hello = 'hello'  # comment to hello
 ```
-**Note**: Python `compile()` cannot be run on the tree output from parse.
-The included `pre_compile_fixer()` function can be used to fix the tree (stripping
+**Note**: Python's `compile()` function cannot be used directly on the parsed tree output.
+The included `pre_compile_fixer()` function can be used to prepare the tree for compilation by stripping comment nodes when needed.
-comment nodes) if it will be necessary to compile the output.

-More examples can be found in test_parse.py and test_unparse.py.
+Additional examples can be found in the test files: `test_parse.py` and `test_unparse.py`.

 ## Contributing
-You are welcome to open an issue or create a pull request
+Contributions are welcome!
+Please feel free to open an issue or create a pull request.